sherweipng/news_crawl_deploy/README.md

-Activate Virtual Environment in the project folder: news_crawl_deploy_venv\Scripts\activate
+To activate Virtual Environment in the project folder, execute the below command:
+$ news_crawl_deploy_venv\Scripts\activate

-Install the required packages in requirement.txt: $ pip install -r requirements.txt
+To install the required packages in requirement.txt, execute the below command:
+$ pip install -r requirements.txt

+To run the server, execute the below command:
+$ flask run